Refine by MP, party, committee, province, or result type.

 Andrea Johnston

 Industry committee I think it's a bit of both.
 It really depends on the companies and the sectors.
 There's a lot of innovators within the sector that can see the technologies from other countries and are looking to adopt and adapt it in their plants.
-Then there are other food processors that have t
+Then there are other food processors that have tight margins.

 October 5th, 2016Committee meeting